getify/Functional-Light-JS/ch6.md

 Inventing your own performance-optimized data structures is an interesting challenge.
 But pragmatically, you should probably use a library that already does this well.
 One great option is **Immutable.js** (http://facebook.github.io/immutable-js), which provides a variety of data structures, including `List` (like array) and `Map` (like object).

-Consider the above `specialArray` example but using `Immutable.List`:
+Consider the previous `specialArray` example but using `Immutable.List`:

 ```js
 var state = Immutable.List.of( 4, 6, 1, 1 );